khulnasoft-bot/github-actions-sandbox/docs/en/docs/project-generation.md

 * Traefik integration, including Let's Encrypt **HTTPS** certificates automatic generation.
 * GitLab **CI** (continuous integration), including frontend and backend testing.

-## Full Stack FastAPI Couchbase
+## Full Stack ReadyAPI Couchbase

-GitHub: <a href="https://github.com/tiangolo/full-stack-fastapi-couchbase" class="external-link" target="_blank">https://github.com/tiangolo/full-stack-fastapi-couchbase</a>
+GitHub: <a href="https://github.com/khulnasoft/full-stack-readyapi-couchbase" class="external-link" target="_blank">https://github.com/khulnasoft/full-stack-readyapi-couchbase</a>

 ⚠️ **WARNING** ⚠️

 If you are starting a new project from scratch, check the alternatives here.

-For example, the project generator <a href="https://github.com/tiangolo/full-stack-fastapi-postgresql" class="external-link" target="_blank">Full Stack FastAPI PostgreSQL</a> might be a better alternative, as it is actively maintained and used.
+For example, the project generator <a href="https://github.com/khulnasoft/full-stack-readyapi-postgresql" class="external-link" target="_blank">Full Stack ReadyAPI PostgreSQL</a> might be a better alternative, as it is actively maintained and used.
 And it includes all the new features and improvements.

 You are still free to use the Couchbase-based generator if you want to, it should probably still work fine, and if you already have a project generated with it that's fine as well (and you probably already updated it to suit your needs).

 You can read more about it in the docs for the repo.

-## Full Stack FastAPI MongoDB
+## Full Stack ReadyAPI MongoDB

 ...might come later, depending on my time availability and other factors. 😅 🎉

-## Machine Learning models with spaCy and FastAPI
+## Machine Learning models with spaCy and ReadyAPI

-GitHub: <a href="https://github.com/microsoft/cookiecutter-spacy-fastapi" class="external-link" target="_blank">https://github.com/microsoft/cookiecutter-spacy-fastapi</a>
+GitHub: <a href="https://github.com/microsoft/cookiecutter-spacy-readyapi" class="external-link" target="_blank">https://github.com/microsoft/cookiecutter-spacy-readyapi</a>

-### Machine Learning models with spaCy and FastAPI - Features
+### Machine Learning models with spaCy and ReadyAPI - Features

 * **spaCy** NER model integration.
 * **Azure Cognitive Search** request format built in.